|Samuel H. Speers||Associate Dean of Religious and Spiritual Life and Contemplative Practices||(845) 437-5550|

 - James McCowan, Faculty Advisor for the Buddhist Sangha

-- Leigh Hall, Interim Affiliate Advisor for the Episcopal Church at Vassar College
+- Rev. Susan Fortunato, Interim Affiliate Advisor for the Episcopal Church at Vassar College

 - Linda Tuttle, Affiliate Advisor for the Vassar Catholic Community